Globus Medical (GMED)

 Share Repurchases

-- Globus Medical announced a new share repurchase program of up to $500 million, authorized by its Board of Directors on May 15, 2025.
-This program has no set time limit and may be discontinued at any time.
+- Globus Medical announced a $500 million share repurchase program authorized by its Board of Directors on May 15, 2025, which has no fixed time limit and can be suspended or discontinued at any time.

 Share Issuance

-- NuVasive shareholders received 0.75 of a share of Globus Medical Class A common stock for each share of NuVasive common stock.
+- This increase was largely due to the all-stock transaction for the NuVasive merger, where NuVasive shareholders received 0.75 of a share of Globus Medical Class A common stock for each NuVasive share.

 Outbound Investments